openmost/SiteGroups/README.md

 ## Description

-Add your plugin description here.
+Add groups in the site selector.